Renzo's rule revisited: A statistical study of galaxies' baryon - dark matter coupling: Discussion

 \subsection{Caveats and potential improvements}

 We should once again emphasize that in all results presented, MOND refers specifically to equation~\ref{eqn:MOND} together with the simple interpolating function (equation~\ref{eqn:simpleIF}), while \LCDM/ refers only to smooth DM haloes modelled by the NFW profile (equation~\ref{eqn:nfw}).
 In particular, for MOND, \cite{Milgrom_2008} showed that certain families of interpolating functions (IFs) can generate shell-like features at specific transition radii, even in the absence of any corresponding structure in \Vbar/.
 These features manifest as “phantom dark matter”, resembling the isolated features identified in \Vobs/ of some SPARC galaxies.
 While such presentations often prefer IFs with a very fast MOND-Newtonian transition -- contrary to the gradual transition preferred by the SPARC dataset -- it is clear that our study does not invalidate MOND in general.
-Rather, this challenges the validity of the Simple or RAR IF (perhaps suggesting a problem with the SPARC error model) and may even indicate the need for the modified inertia interpretation of MOND; all of these are discussed in detail by \cite{Desmond:2024eic, moriond}.
+Rather, this challenges the validity of the Simple or RAR IF and may even indicate the need for the modified inertia interpretation of MOND; all of these are discussed in detail by \cite{Desmond:2024eic, moriond}.
 Future tests of Renzo's rule should therefore allow for variation of the IF.

-As for \LCDM/, by not incorporating any local gravitational interactions between baryons and DM (e.g., spiral arms in \citealt{Bernet2025}), we expect our results to underestimate the correlation statistics expected by more sophisticated \LCDM/ calculations, although it remains unlikely that such improved statistics would exceed the existing predictions from MOND.
-On the other hand, by assuming all DM haloes to be smooth and featureless, it is difficult to explain features in \Vobs/ which are not reflected in \Vbar/, such as those found in the SPARC dataset.
-That said, based on the methods presented, improvements can still be made in the future without the use of sophisticated simulations.
+For \LCDM/, by not incorporating any local gravitational interactions between baryons and DM (e.g., spiral arms in \citealt{Bernet2025}), we expect our results to underestimate the correlation statistics expected by more sophisticated \LCDM/ calculations, although it remains unlikely that such improved statistics would exceed the existing predictions from MOND.
+Furthermore, by assuming all DM haloes to be smooth and featureless, it is difficult to explain features in \Vobs/ which are not reflected in \Vbar/, such as those found in the SPARC dataset.
+Hence, both our $\Lambda$CDM and MOND implementations are inherently smooth, and exclude the small-scale physics required to generate features in \Vobs/ in addition to those reflected directly from \Vbar/.
+Of course, limitations of the (idealised) error models of the data, e.g., the disregard of asymmetries, may also lead to unmodelled features.